stackgl/glsl-transpiler/readme.md

 ### options

+Options object can be passed to each glsl-js entry module.
+It may contain the following fields:

 * `stdlib` — custom stdlib instance to use to polyfill default methods.
 Can be useful to extend webgl to OpenGL env.
 By default [glsl-stdlib](https://github.com/dfcreative/glsl-stdlib) is used.